 We stayed at the Moose hotel and suites in Banff town.
 We had a comfortable suite with a separate living room.
 The location was perfect, and we could walk to all the restaurants and stores downtown.

 Day 5: Banff Gondola and Banff Hot Springs

-The Banff gondola takes you up the Sulfur mountain.
+The Banff gondola takes you up the Sulfur Mountain.
 Each gondola car can seat four people comfortably.
 You can split into multiple cars if you have a larger group.

-Once you exit the upper station, there is an easy boardwalk trail that goes all the way to the Sanson’s peak and the historic Cosmic ray station.
+Once you exit the upper station, there is an easy boardwalk trail that goes all the way to Sanson’s Peak and the historic Cosmic Ray station.

-The boardwalk trail is a little less than 2 miles and is worth doing because of the incredible views of the surrounding mountain peaks, Banff town, turquoise blue lakes, and Bow valley.
+The boardwalk trail is a little less than 2 miles and is worth doing because of the incredible views of the surrounding mountain peaks, Banff town, turquoise blue lakes, and Bow Valley.
 The Cosmic Ray station at the other end of the trail is a fascinating piece of history.

 Banff Upper Hot Springs

 The waters of Banff hot springs are heated geothermally and are mineral rich.
 The hot springs are very crowded as people love to sit and relax in the healing and therapeutic mineral-rich water.